Hab5/chip8/README.md

 ### Instruction Set & Assembly mnemonics

 - The Chip-8 has 36 different instructions
-- All instruction are two bytes long
+- All instructions are two bytes long
-- The first byte of each instruction should be located at an even address in memory
+- The first byte of each instructions should be located at an even address in memory
     - Sprites can be an uneven number of bytes, but must be padded so instructions following it stays properly situated in memory